ioi-2017/tps/docs/README.md

 ## make-public

-Updates the public directory that is given to the contestant.
+Updates the `public` directory and provides the package that is given to the contestants.
 It contains the public graders for each language, example test data, sample solution, the compile scripts, and input tests for the output-only tasks.
-The script finally creates a file `attachment.zip` which can be directly put in CMS.
+The script finally creates a zip file which can be shared with the contestants during the contest (directly put in CMS, etc).
-The behavior of the script is specified per file in `scripts/templates/public.files`.
+The behavior of the script is specified per file in `public/files`.

 ## verify